mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 5.0.31 =
 * Feature: Filter for developers to exclude specific blocks.
 See faq for details.
+Thanks rafaucau!
+* Feature: Easier development with @wordpress/env to start a dev environment.
+Thanks rafaucau!

 = 5.0.30 =
 * Refactoring: Simplified code